 A: Bakers should multitask in order to keep up with the demands of the position.
 You want to avoid burning baked goods or shorting recipes.
 You also want to make products that are ordered by customers in advance.

-3. Costco Interview Questions & Answers for the Department Manager Position
+3. Costco Interview Questions and Answers for the Department Manager Position

 Q1: Tell us about any management experience you have.